oscal-compass/compliance-trestle/docs/cli.md

 ## `trestle validate`

-Trestle validate is designed to perform a function to ensure integrity of a set of OSCAL files.
-This can be as simple as a schema validation within a single file or as complex as ensuring the integrity of a 'stack' of OSCAL files including potentially remote system state.

-Trestle validate the form \`trestle validate -f FILE -i SPECIFIC_ITEM_OR_VALUE

-Trestle validates files according to a number of criteria, and it can operate on one or more files specified in different ways.
+Trestle validate checks the integrity of one or more OSCAL files in a number of ways.

 `validate` returns a non-zero return code if there is any validation problem detected in a file.